rokath/trice/src/ReadMe.md

 # Target Setup

-* Do not add files inside `./cgo`, they used by CGO for trice testing internally.
 * As a starting point for your project specific `triceConfig.h` grab into the trice/test folder and copy `triceConfig.h` from a test project to your project and adapt it then.
+*  Inside `cgo/test` also `triceConfig.h` files to select.

-* Add this (`trice\pkg\trice`) folder to the target compiler include path OR, if you prefer, copy the files you need.
+* Add this (`trice\src`) folder to the target compiler include path OR, if you prefer, copy the files you need.
 * Include the used *.c` files to your project.
 * Files overview: